erickbytes/lofipython/content/blog/marketer-slash-programmer.rst

 :slug: marketer-slash-programmer
 :status: published

-I have studied and currently work in Marketing*, with around 5 years of experience.
+I have studied and currently work in Marketing, with around 5 years of experience.
 I would like to begin sharing my journey through the coding world.
 I have chosen Python as my language to explore, to start.
 I began last fall by completing three `free online courses on Coursera <https://www.coursera.org/learn/python>`__.
 It's taught by an amazing professor, Dr. Charles Severance from the University of Michigan.